Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

-second product -- When and How https://caseyaccidental.com/second-products/ shared vision = maintaining a shared vision across the board to help stay on course side projects -- outside of job https://www.reddit.com/r/SideProject/comments/1br62xb/building_side_projects_outside_fulltime_job/ stalking horse https://en.wikipedia.org/wiki/Stalking_horse startups should avoid being held hostage by the preferences of their early user base if it deviates from the broader market, ex. social feed or reels strategy -- 01 "where we play" strategy -- 02 "how we win" strategy -- evergreen vs cyclic strategy https://stratechery.com/ support loops = ex. help desk + social media + phone etc. switching barriers switching cost
+second product -- When and How https://caseyaccidental.com/second-products/ shared vision = maintaining a shared vision across the board to help stay on course side projects -- outside of job https://www.reddit.com/r/SideProject/comments/1br62xb/building_side_projects_outside_fulltime_job/ simplicity "no ads, no gimmicks, no games" stalking horse https://en.wikipedia.org/wiki/Stalking_horse startups should avoid being held hostage by the preferences of their early user base if it deviates from the broader market, ex. social feed or reels strategy -- "bowling pin" = starts with a niche segment easily attainable then move to next niche or broader market strategy -- 01 "where we play" strategy -- 02 "how we win" strategy -- evergreen vs cyclic strategy https://stratechery.com/ support loops = ex. help desk + social media + phone etc.
+switching: barriers, cost
-System of Work = A connected portfolio of products with clear and discrete value propositions; built on a common platform and data model; can help implement an opinionated set of practices for effective teamwork across all kinds of teams target tool tech stack -- review https://www.lennysnewsletter.com/p/whats-in-your-stack-the-state-of top complaints -- actual case J. -- 01 Performance and Speed
+system of work = A connected portfolio of products with clear and discrete value propositions; built on a common platform and data model; can help implement an opinionated set of practices for effective teamwork across all kinds of teams target tool tech stack -- review https://www.lennysnewsletter.com/p/whats-in-your-stack-the-state-of top complaints -- actual case J. -- 01 Performance and Speed